-This programme is designed for anyone who has an interest in working in the health and social care sector and it will develop skills for progression to further learning and ultimately employment.
+This is a non-accredited programme which is designed for anyone who has an interest in working in the health and social care sector.
+It will develop skills for progression to further learning and ultimately employment.
 It is made up of units providing a broad introduction to working in care as well as specific units which offer a taste of care issues.
 There is also a focus on key transferable skills.

 Units in the programme include:

 You will also study Functional Skills or GCSE in English and Maths as well as Employability and Personal Development.
 Developing your maths and English skills will support your main study programme, help your future progression and enhance your life skills.